What homes can I afford?

 Mortgage affordability calculator FAQs

-We know getting a mortgage can seem pretty complicated, so we've listed the questions we hear all of the time.
+We know getting a mortgage can seem pretty complicated, so we've listed the questions we hear all the time.

 How to calculate mortgage affordability

-Most affordability calculators will multiply your income by 4 or 5.
+Most mortgage affordability calculators will multiply your income by 4 or 5.
 However, ours is a little more refined.

 We take into account the number of applicants on the mortgage, alongside any dependents and credit commitments you may have, for a significantly more accurate result.